shopgate/connect-doc/markdown/references/cms/input-types.md

 - `validationMaxLength`: Maximum number of characters allowed (e.g. `50`).
 - `validationMinLength`: Minimum number of characters required (e.g. `3`).
 - `validationRegex`: Pattern the text must match (e.g. `^[A-Z]+$`).
+- `useTypographySelection`: If enabled, instead of font-size the user can select a typography (headline1, headline 2, ...)

 ---